 - The Visitor PC connects to the web server IP and requests the domain’s page, which is then sent back to the Visitor’s PC.

-Now that you understand the basic processes behind DNS you can move on to more advanced topics such as setting up your own private nameservers, modifying your DNS hosts file, using Liquid Web’s nameservers, diagnosing common DNS errors, and updating your server’s reverse DNS using PIMS.
+Now that you understand the basic processes behind DNS you can move on to more advanced topics such as setting up your own private nameservers, modifying your DNS hosts file, using Liquid Web’s nameservers, diagnosing common DNS errors, and updating your server’s reverse DNS in manage.

 Liquid Web’s Heroic Support is always available to assist customers with this or any other issue.
 If you need our assistance please contact us: